boomyville/python-project/flask-project/readme.md

-# Flask app that links a python project to a (postgres/mariadb) database
+# Flask app that links a python project to a mariaDB database

 This app creates an API which we can use to connect a separate python app to a database